 20 Apr Extending Montessori Education to the Home

 We at CMMS recognize that we have an essential role in ensuring continuity of education for our students during the COVID-19 crisis.
 While this crisis has caused us to temporarily close our physical classrooms to children, it does not mean learning has to be put on hold.
 We know that disruptions in routine can trigger anxiety in children and it is vital for schools to work with families to create a sense of normalcy for their children.
-The COVID-19 crisis has motivated our teachers and staff to be innovative in the ways we deliver opportunities for learning and engagement to our students.
+The COVID-19 crisis has motivated our teachers and staff to be innovative in the ways we deliver opportunities for learning Montessori at home.

 Our teachers have been hard at work preparing lessons that will ensure children have the opportunity to maintain a routine and continue their academic progress.
 Our instructional leadership team has led our teaching staff in adapting their approach and creating a comprehensive online curriculum for our children.
 We are proud to be a Montessori school able to stay true to the core principles of our educational philosophy while adapting to the ever-changing world we live in.

 Our e-Learning program, based on the five Montessori learning areas (Sensorial, Practical Life, Language, Mathematics & Culture), consists of a mixture of assignments, live sessions, pre-recorded videos and online activities with opportunities for teacher/student feedback as well as parent involvement.
 The inclusion of both pre-recorded and live videos helps ensure that our students can maintain their connections with the familiar faces of their teachers and peers.